1996–97 St. Louis Blues season

-The highlight of the 1996–97 St. Louis Blues season was, after losing Wayne Gretzky the Blues were in turmoil as an ugly public feud between Brett Hull and coach Mike Keenan developed.
-This was the last season until early 2009, that a huge Blue note would appear at center ice.
+The highlight of the 1996–97 St. Louis Blues season marked by significant changes following the departure of Wayne Gretzky.
+During the season, a public disagreement occurred between Brett Hull and coach Mike Keenan.
+This season was also the last in which the team featured a large Blue Note logo at center ice until it was reintroduced in early 2009.

 Offseason

 On July 21, Wayne Gretzky's short tenure with the Blues ended when he signed with the New York Rangers as a free agent, rejoining longtime Oilers teammate Mark Messier.

 Regular season

 The Blues were in turmoil as an ugly public feud between Brett Hull and Coach Mike Keenan developed, as the Blues got off to a slow start.
 On December 19 the Keenan era would come to a sudden end as he is fired as GM and Coach.
 Eventually he would be replaced by assistant coach Jim Roberts.

 Roberts' stint as interim head coach lasted nine games, as the team would hire Colorado Avalanche assistant coach Joel Quenneville to serve as the team's head coach.
 The change worked with Quenneville behind the bench as the Blues recovered and made the playoffs for the 18th straight season with a 36–35–11 record.
 However, once again the Blues would make a quick exit in the playoffs as they are beaten by the Detroit Red Wings in 6 games.